apopiak/substrate-hacking/README.md

 		Treasury: pallet_treasury::{Module, Call, Storage, Event<T>} = 19,
 ```

-## What is governance used for in Polkadot and Kusama?
-- To modify parameters of the system like voting periods and cool-off periods
-- Deciding on runtime code updates
-- Specify how parachains interact

 For our purposes, here are the pallets we'll look at:

 ```Council``` - https://docs.rs/pallet-collective/2.0.0/pallet_collective/